-Space Strategy and Infrastructure: threshold of the city and recreational path
+Space Strategy and Infrastructure: threshold of the city and recreational paths

-The spatial strategy seeks to physically demarcate the city limits of the reserve and available for public use and ownership as citizen oversight belt through a narrow path with a limited carrying capacity.
-This corridor will have associated a number of mobility projects, recreation, education, culture and tourism around the urban edge.
+The spatial strategy seeks to physically demarcate the city limits of the reserve available for public use and ownership as a citizen oversight belt through a narrow path with a limited carrying capacity.
+This corridor will have associated with it a number of mobility projects, recreation, education, culture and tourism around the urban edge.

-Spatial structure, functional and service corridor is composed of five systems: system connectivity and local service where spaces are proposed along the trail and off, which serve for connection to the city and the reserve.
+The spatial structure, functional and service corridor is composed of five systems: system connectivity and local service where spaces are proposed along the trail and off, which serve for connection to the city and the reserve.
 Secondly we propose the general mobility system consists of trails, bike paths and mobility infrastructures such as bridges and cable-type transport (only in three districts with mobility problems).
-In third place in the system of public space made up of urban stations and lookouts.
-The computer system which pose environmental parks and classrooms.
-Finally, the cultural heritage system composed of existing elements in art and the built heritage and intangible heritage present in the tour.
+The third place in the system of public space could be made up of urban stations and lookouts.
+The computer system which poses environmental parks and classrooms is the fourth system.
+Finally, the cultural heritage system is composed of existing elements in art and the built

-Currently the project is included in the review of the current Urban Management Plan Bogota as border pact as well.
-Habitat Secretary heads the project's progress and has made progress with the communities of the first stage corresponding to 14 km from the valley of the Old and the detailed designs of the area.
+Currently the project is included in the review of the current Urban Management Plan Bogota as a border pact as well.
+The Habitat Secretary heads the project's progress and has made progress with the communities of the first stage corresponding to 14 km from the valley of the Old and the detailed designs of the area.

-Cerros de Bogota Foundation, www.cerrosdebogota.org leads the process of appropriation, seeking to promote civic awareness and environmental culture for the advancement and defense of the forest reserve of the eastern hills of Bogota.
-It also seeks Provide from different sectors of society to the sustainability of the reserve of the eastern hills, supporting developing processes to increase social welfare and quality of life of its inhabitants, as well as recovery of the various biophysical plant and animal species have their habitat there.
+Cerros de Bogota Foundation, www.cerrosdebogota.org leads the process of appropriation, seeking to promote civic awareness and environmental culture for the advancement and defence of the forest reserve of the eastern hills of Bogota.
+It also seeks to provide from different sectors of society, the sustainability of the reserve of the eastern hills, supporting developing processes to increase social welfare and the quality of life of its inhabitants, as well as the recovery of the various biophysical plant and animal species that have their habitat there.

-3.5 Surveyors on the move: Future of the Global land tool network
+3.4 Surveyors on the move: Future of the Global land tool network